gqthrowaway/gq_guide/gqguideWIP.md

 There are other lengths for more specialized guns, namely marksman rifles and .300BO/concealable rifles but these are not a concern for anyone reading this guide at the moment.

 The reasoning behind 11.5 and 14.5/16 is that they're standardized lengths, so rails are generally designed with these lengths in mind.

-14.5/16 is a handy standardized length the military and market has revolved around for multiple decades, without any downsides or weird caveats while being the ideal general purpose length for 5.56
+14.5/16 is a handy standardized length the military and market has revolved around for multiple decades, without any downsides or weird caveats while being the ideal general purpose length for 5.56.

 11.5 specifically is the min-maxed length for shorter engagements and sits right before lengths like 10.3/5 where potential issues arise regarding suppressor usage, gasing, backpressure, flash, rounds not being as effective, etc.

 To make this even simpler, you can directly just copy the 11.5 and 14.5 that SOCOM issues; behold the M4A1 URG-I or "Upper Reciever Group - Improved"; the specifics are not important but it's basically just a Government profile upper with a Geissele Mk16 rail.
+The Super Duty variant is a commerical, slightly improved version.
 The reciever does not really matter.
 How easy!
 Now when your gang gets all together, there's lack of interchangability and you'll look like professionals, some might even say "aesthetic".

-### Secondary Weapon
+## Secondary Weapon
 Glock with a Surefire X300 Turbo.

 "oh but I think x has a better trigger" blow it out your ass it does not matter, the differences are negligible or the alternative has it's own faults.